metosin/compojure-api/README.md

 # Compojure-api

 Collection on helpers on top of [Compojure](https://github.com/weavejester/compojure) for helping to create sweet web apis.
+Target is to be a drop-in replacement for Compojure.

-Contains a [Swagger](...) implementation for Compojure & [Schema](https://github.com/Prismatic/schema), on top of [ring-swagger](https://github.com/metosin/ring-swagger).
+Contains a [Swagger](https://github.com/wordnik/swagger-core/wiki) implementation for Compojure, on top of [ring-swagger](https://github.com/metosin/ring-swagger) using [Schema](https://github.com/Prismatic/schema) to describe, validate and coarse the data models.

-(There are other Swagger-implementations for Clojure, at least [Swag](https://developers.helloreverb.com/swagger/) and [Octohipster](https://github.com/myfreeweb/octohipster))
+(There are other Swagger-implementations for Clojure, at least [Swag](https://developers.helloreverb.com/swagger/) and [Octohipster](https://github.com/myfreeweb/octohipster)).

 Currently work-in-progress.
-See [Examples](/tree/master/src/compojure/api/example) for m
+There is a separate example [repository](https://github.com/metosin/compojure-api-examples) for latest working stuff.

 ## Installation